yclas/guides/docs/Publilsh-options-auto-post-on-social-media.md

 12. Get the  **App ID**  and  **App Secret**  and paste in your website admin panel, on  **Settings -> Advertisement -> Social**,  **Facebook App Id**  and  **Facebook App Secret**.

 13. Enable  **Facebook -> Auto Post**  and enter your  **Facebook ID**.
 If you are posting on a Facebook page enter the ID of the page, if you are posting on a Facebook group or a user page enter the User ID.
-You can find the Facebook ID by using a website like http://findfacebookid.com/ and http://findmyfbid.com/
+You can find the Facebook ID by using websites like http://findfacebookid.com/ or http://findmyfbid.com/

 14. Click  **Save**